 For most companies, churn rate is a critical metric to track.
 Even if you seem to be on solid financial footing, if you’re losing customers, you could be headed toward trouble.
 At a minimum, you need your customers to stick around long enough to recover the money you spent to acquire them (known as customer acquisition cost).

-Companies typically calculate churn rates at least annually, although quarterly or even monthly calculations are often valuable.
+Companies typically calculate churn rates annually, although quarterly or monthly calculations are often valuable.
 Since different customer groups defect at different rates, you may also need to calculate churn for various customer segments.

-The most straightforward way to calculate churn rate is by dividing the number of customers who churned during a period by the number of customers you gained during that time.
+The most straightforward way to calculate the churn rate is by dividing the number of customers who churned during a period by the number of customers you gained.
 Multiply the result by 100 to get your churn rate.

 Imagine you offer subscription-based software and acquired 200 new users in the past month.
 However, you also lost 15 existing subscribers.